-- requests that fail to satisfy the conditions set out in LR3.5.2G (i.e. onerous, frequent, irregular) - requests that are solely for convenience - requests that anticipate demand in the market rather than to meet actual demand - for issuances that are likely to have very few allotments (e.g. Scrips, DRIPs etc.) - solely to avoid certain fees, and - to carry out a placing.
+- requests that fail to satisfy the conditions set out in LR 3.5.2G (i.e. onerous, frequent, irregular)

+- requests that are solely for convenience

+- for issuances that are likely to have very few allotments (e.g. Scrips, DRIPs etc.)

+- solely to avoid certain fees, and

+- to carry out a placing.